smrt-model/smrt/doc/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-SMRT API Documentation
+User Guide
 ==================================

-The SMRT API documentation describes the structure of the package and modules and provides detailed information on the classes and functions.
  It is not a practical guide for beginners to learn SMRT even though a few examples are sometimes given.
 We recommend to first read the `tutorials <https://github.com/smrt-model/tutorials>`_ and then use this API documentation as a further step to exploit SMRT in depth.
 SMRT extensively uses default/optional arguments in functions to provide a simple yet extendable interface.
 The API documentation is the only valid/up-to-date reference for these default behaviours as it is auto-generated from code source.
 For developers who want to implement new behaviour in SMRT for their own use or for improving SMRT, we recommend to read the :doc:`developer_guidelines` and to contact the authors of the model to discuss about the best/most generic approach to solve your problem.

 The following packages are available in SMRT.
 The :py:mod:`~smrt.inputs` package includes the functions to build the medium and the sensor configuration.
 The :py:mod:`~smrt.permittivity` package provides formulae to compute the permittivity of raw materials such as ice, water, wet ice.
 The :py:mod:`~smrt.microstructure_model` package includes all the representations of the snow micro-structure available.
 It provides information on the required and optional parameters of each microstrcuture_model. :py:mod:`~smrt.interface` provides the formulation for different types of inter-layer interfaces (such as flat, rugged in the future).